nickjackson/beam/Readme.md

 [![Build Status](https://travis-ci.org/nickjackson/beam.svg?branch=master)](https://travis-ci.org/nickjackson/beam)

-beam.js is a realtime, subscription based, distributed broadcast emitter built on redis.
+beam.js is a distributed realtime broadcast emitter, built on top of redis.

 ## Description
 You can use beam to subscribe users to certain resources, such as database records or feeds.
 When those resources change, you can use beam to broadcast messages with details about the change to the users subscribed.